crazybber/awesome-patterns/README.md

 A curated collection of idiomatic design & application patterns for Go language.

-#### this is a fork of https://github.com/tmrts/go-patterns but merged in with other awesome forks.
+#### this is a fork of https://github.com/tmrts/go-patterns but merged in with other awesome forks. can go with [go-patterns-in-examples](https://github.com/crazybber/go-fucking-patterns)

 ## Update History